andrew/ultimate-awesome/README.md

 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.
 - [awesome-MATLAB](https://github.com/mikecroucher/awesome-MATLAB) - A curated list of awesome MATLAB toolboxes, applications, software and resources.
 - [awesome-privacy](https://github.com/guyanqi/awesome-privacy) - Repository for collection of research papers on privacy. .
-- [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.
+- [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
 - [awesome-spanish-nlp](https://github.com/dav009/awesome-spanish-nlp) - Curated list of Linguistic Resources for doing NLP & CL on Spanish.
 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!.
 - [awesome-tech-conferences](https://github.com/trstringer/awesome-tech-conferences) - :loudspeaker: A curated list of upcoming technical conferences.
-- [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
 - [awesome-software-design-ja](https://github.com/Katsukiniwa/awesome-software-design-ja) - 日本語でのソフトウェア開発・設計に関する記事や書籍をまとめたリポジトリです.
 - [awesome-eks](https://github.com/realvz/awesome-eks) - A curated list of awesome tools for Amazon EKS 🌊.
 - [awesome-lumen](https://github.com/unicodeveloper/awesome-lumen) - :eyeglasses: :books: Curated list of awesome resources: books, videos, articles about using Lumen (PHP Microframework by Laravel).